 Stake-Weighted Age: Is Numerai's Meta-Model Getting Older?

-Stake-weighted model age has climbed past 1,700 rounds.
+Stake-weighted model age has climbed past 1,700 days.
 Here is what that means for newcomers, veterans, and the quality of Numerai's meta-model.

 For background on how the meta-model is built, see The Meta-Model.
 For the live numbers behind the charts below, see the Models page.